JorisRoelofs/Portfolio/Machine Learning - Python - Handwriting Recognition Kuzushiji/README.md

 # Kuzishiji Handwriting Recognition
 ***Skills***_: Machine Learning, Python (Scikit-Learn, TensorFlow, Matplotlib, NumPy, Pandas)_

-## Overview
+## Problem Overview
+With the ancient Kuzushiji script faded from popularity many historical manuscripts, letters, and books remain inaccessible to the general Japanese public.
+Furthermore, the same character can be written in a large variety of ways, leaving some texts intelligible to all but expert linguists.

+## Solution
-Many historical manuscripts, letters, and books remain inaccessible to the general Japanese public as the ancient Kuzushiji script has fazed out of popularity.
-Furthermore, the same character can be written in multiple ways, leaving some texts intelligible to all but expert linguists.
-As such, I developed a machine learning pipeline for recognizing common Kuzishiji characters in handwriting and translating them into modern Japanese (Romaji).
-It performs a Bayesian grid search to optimize hyperparameters for each model, automatically selecting the most performative model.
-It also compares the performance of both pixel and embedding representations of the data, for each of the following models:
+I developed a machine learning pipeline for recognizing common Kuzishiji characters in handwriting and translating them into modern Japanese (Romaji).
+It performs Bayesian Optimization using Optuna to efficiently find the best hyperparameter values for each model, then selecting the most performative pipeline from both Scikit-Learn and TensorFlow models.
+Both pixel representations and embedded representations were implemented for ideal and robust scenario's.

+## Key Results
+- Achieved >90% validation accuracy with 6 out of 7 models by implementing automatic hyperparameter tuning and vector embeddings.
+- Achieved 95.3% validation accuracy using a Convolutional Neural Network, succesfully classifying ancient characters with 70.000 differing representations.
+- Visualized confusion matrices, demonstrating that there is no class performance imbalances in any of the final models.

 ## Skills Demonstrated
-- **Machine Learning**:
+- **Machine Learning (Scikit-Learn)**:
     - Logistic Regression
     - Nearest Neighbor
     - Decision Tree
     - Random Forest
     - Gradient Boosting
-- **Deep Learning**:
+- **Deep Learning (TensorFlow)**:
     - Stochastig Gradient Descent
     - Multilayer Perceptron
-    - Convolutional Neural network
+    - Convolutional Neural Network
-- **Pipeline Optimization**:
+- **Pipeline Optimization (Optuna)**:
-    - Bayesian optimization
+    - Bayesian Optimization
-    - Optuna
-    - Model tuning
 - **Data Processing**
     - Pandas
     - NumPy